KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation: Method

 In order to clearly illustrate these observations, we evaluated U-Net on the Brain Anatomy Segmentation from US images dataset and the results are shown in Fig \ref{initvis}.
 It can be observed from the bottom row of this figure (Fig \ref{initvis} (b),(c)) that U-Net fails to detect the tiny structures.
 Further, the first row demonstrates that in the case of large structures, although U-Net produces an overall good prediction, it is unable to accurately segment out the boundaries.
 Additionally, we also made similar observations when U-Net based 3D architecture was used for volumetric segmentation of lesion.
 Specifically, the predictions from U-Net are blurred as it fails to segment the surface perfectly especially when the surface of the tumor is not smooth and has a high curvature (see Fig \ref{Fig:first}(a)).

 To gain a further understanding of why U-Net based models are unable to segment small structures and boundaries accurately, we analyze the network architecture in detail.
 In each convolutional block of the encoder, the input set of features to that block get downsampled due to max-pooling layer.
 This makes sure that the encoder projects the input image to a lower dimension in spatial sense.
 This combination of convolution layer and max-pooling layer in the encoder causes the receptive field of the filters in deep layers of encoder to increase.
 With an increased receptive field, the deeper layers focus on high level features and thus are unable to extract features for segmenting small masks or fine edges.
 The only convolution filters that capture low-level information are the first few layers.
-Also, it can be noted that in a traditional ``encoder-decoder'' architecture, the network is designed such that the number of filters increases as we go deeper in the network.
-That is, for a typical convnet, more than 95\% of the filters present in the network focus on extracting high level information.
-For example, the traditional UNet architecture has a 5 layer deep encoder with 64, 128, 256, 512 and 1024 filters.
-From Fig \ref{ftvis} (a), we can observe that only the first layer captures low level information like edges and small anatomy.
-So, effectively the number of filters that capture low level information becomes $\frac{64}{64+128+256+512+1024} = 3.22 \%$ which implies $96.78 \%$ of the filters work on learning high-level features.
+Thus, it can be noted that in a traditional ``encoder-decoder'' architecture, the network is designed such that the number of filters increases as we go deeper in the network \cite{jose2020kiu}.